 Last Updated on

 Commonly, pregnancy has a lot of challenges that you need to overcome.
 One of the most common ones is the fight against cravings.
 As your body changes, so do your hormones, and this can lead to extreme cravings which are not always healthy.
 Overeating can be a challenge but so can a condition where unusual cravings bother you, this condition is called Pica.
+Read everything about pica here in this article.

 What Is Pica?